 How do you make a mule bar?
 Here’s what you do…

-- Set out measuring tools for your guests.
-If you’re feeling fancy (and I advise to always feel fancy!), use large mason jars to store (and showcase!) the vodka, lime juice and pumpkin spice syrup.
+• Set out measuring tools.
+If you’re feeling fancy (and I advise to always feel fancy!), use large mason jars to hold the vodka, lime juice and pumpkin spice syrup.
 Add labels so guests know which is which.

-- Quarter your limes in advance, too.
-Keep ‘em in a food storage container in the fridge for up to a few days before your gathering.
-On the Mule Bar, put them in a bowl where they’re easily grabbed.
+• Quarter the limes early.
+Keep in a food storage container in the fridge.
+On the Mule Bar, place them in a bowl.

 Frequently Asked Questions